+One cannot look at nature without an overwhelming sense that God had a wonderful master plan for it all.
 God’s prevailing grace can often times be seen in our experiences in the outdoors.
-I know for me at least, even before I came to know and fully love God, I experienced moments where God’s grace was completely apparent.
-Even now, after giving myself to the Lord, I can see his work every time I am afield.
+I know for me at least, even before I came to know and fully love God, I experienced moments where God’s grace was completely apparent to me.
+Even now, after giving myself to the Lord I can see his work every time I am afield.

 Three years later, I had a similar experience while hunting that not only strengthened my faith but drove me to fully give myself to God.
 My life was literally falling apart around me and I couldn’t see a way out so I did the only thing that helped to ease my anxiety and took to a treestand.

+I began attending church regularly and found a home with Culpeper United Methodist Church.
+With my fiancé and my family by my side I was baptized and became a member of a wonderful congregation.
 I was sitting in that stand analyzing all the poor decisions I had made in the last few years and was fighting an endless void that I felt inside.
 At this point in my life I was so wrapped up in myself that I couldn’t accept grace.
 I can remember praying for these feelings to be gone because if I continued to harbor them I would lose my life.
 Literally moments after uttering those words to God, a small five point Buck materialized out of the brush and walked directly under the stand.
 I raised my muzzleloader and harvested him at less than 20 steps.
 At this moment I realized that all the heartache I had endured was over.
 God had given me a sign that I was worth saving and that he had plans for me.
-Even though I did not know it at the time, Jeremiah 29:11 describes this instance perfectly “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future."
-Without that experience on that cold November morning, I would not have the life I have now.
+Even though I did not know it at the time, Jeremiah 29:11 describes this instance perfectly “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.
+Without that experience on that cold November morning I would not have the life I have now.